quicwg/base-drafts/draft-ietf-quic-transport.md

 When a STREAM frame with a FIN bit is received, the final size of the stream is known; see {{final-size}}.
 The receiving part of the stream then enters the "Size Known" state.
-In this state, the endpoint no longer needs to send MAX_STREAM_DATA frames, it only receives any retransmissions of stream data.
+In this state, the endpoint no longer needs to send MAX_STREAM_DATA frames; it only receives any retransmissions of stream data.

 Once all data for the stream has been received, the receiving part enters the "Data Recvd" state.
 This might happen as a result of receiving the same STREAM